fawda123/BASEmetab_script/README.md

 * `apacmp.R` Comparison of observed and detided DO metabolic estimates using BASEmetab, EBASE, and Odum for 2012 Apalachicola data

+* `fwoxyapacmp.R` Comparison of EBASE results with multiple priors for synthetic Apalachicola data

 * `dat_proc.R` Data prep for interoperability between packages

 * `funcs.R` Misc. helper functions